Grafenbergalm | © Steiermark Tourismus | pixelmaker.at Grafenbergalm | © Steiermark Tourismus | pixelmaker.at

 Experience the alpine pastures of Styria

-Almost a quarter of all Austrian alpine pastures are located in Styria – that's around 1,900 pastures with a total surface area of 146,000 hectares.
-This corresponds to an area 2.7 times the size of Lake Constance or 67.6 times the size of Frankfurt Airport.
+Almost a quarter of all Austrian alpine pastures are located in Styria – that's 1,666 pastures.
+Their area corresponds to an area 2.7 times the size of Lake Constance or 67.6 times the size of Frankfurt Airport.
 Plenty of space, then, to leave the hustle and bustle behind and enjoy the peace and quiet high above the valley.

 Tranquil and idyllic on the one hand, productive on the other: The alpine pastures are not only lush and green to the delight of the cows.
 Culinary traditions are also cultivated here, and butter, cheese as well as other local products are made by hand.